SonarSource/helm-chart-sonarqube/charts/sonarqube-dce/README.md

 ## Autoscaling

-The SonarQube applications nodes can be set to automally scale up and down based on their average CPU utilization.
+The SonarQube applications nodes can be set to automatically scale up and down based on their average CPU utilization.
 This is particularly useful when scanning new projects or evaluating Pull Requests with SonarQube.
 In order to enable the autoscaling, you can rely on the `ApplicationNodes.hpa` parameters.

 Please ensure the [Metrics Server](https://github.com/kubernetes-sigs/metrics-server) is installed in your cluster to provide resource usage metrics.
 You can deploy it using: